AntoineZen/DFS/background.rst

     IEC-62380 equation to compute FIT for a low power transistor.

 This norms can guide the reliability engineer to manual calculate the reliability of the designed circuit.
 However, we can see that the aboves equations are fairly complicated.
 Such a manual calculation can take some time.
 Luckily, there the "MTBF calculator by ALD" can help.
-This program use all the equations given in the norm to compute theFIT number and MTBF for all component type and for all majors norms, included IEC-62380.
+This program use all the equations given in the norm to compute the FIT number and MTBF for all component type and for all majors norms, included IEC-62380.
 This program is available as a free-ware at http://aldservice.com/Reliability-Software/free-mtbf-calculator.html.

 The failure rate can then be used to compute survival probability.